Experiences are vital to navigating complex financial matters

 “Your family law lawyer will act as your advisor and will bring in an accountant or a business evaluator if needed, so you have a good sense of what the assets in question are worth,” she tells AdvocateDaily.com.

 Tailor says a common situation that arises is when one spouse owns an enterprise, and the other is an employee.
-In that circumstance, she says the court will take into consideration that both parties are reliant on the business for their incomes, and the person who owns it cannot just claim it.
+The court will take into consideration that both parties are reliant on the business for their incomes.

-“More than likely, the other spouse assisted in building that company, often going that extra mile to ensure it succeeds,” she says.
+“One spouse often helps the other spouse build their business together,” she says.
 “Even if they stayed at home, their efforts allowed their partner to devote time to the business.”

 While an equalization claim can’t be made with common-law couples in the same situation, since there’s no matrimonial property, Tailor says there is still an equivalent remedy.

 “There is potentially a constructive trust claim there, since the common-law spouse probably contributed significantly to household expenses, or dedicated a lot of time to help build the business and acquire assets,” she says.

 If a married couple divorces, the business owners who put their assets into their spouse’s name could regret that decision.

 “While there is some merit to that strategy in a business sense, it has now backfired,” she says.

 A prenuptial agreement is a legal document that helps protect someone’s assets in case of divorce.